Gigware/public-cookbooks/ossec_agent/README.md

     chmod +x /root/ossec_agent.sh && /root/ossec_agent.sh SERVER_NAME AGENT_NAME

 where SERVER_NAME is the name of the actual server and AGENT_NAME of the agent.
+If no AGENT_NAME specified, the instance ID will be used as agent name, otherwise the hostname.